-Curry Java has an exotic fruity spiciness, derived from cardamom and ginger.
-It is a harmonious blend that you will surely love.
-It is not too spicy but can be supplemented with chili if you like it hot.
-Java curry is mixed with turmeric, coriander, fenugreek, allspice, cinnamon, cardamom, garlic, ginger, pepper, clove, mustard, fennel, caraway, salt, basil, chili, cane sugar.
+Java Curry powder has an exotic, fruity spice, which comes from cardamom and ginger.
+It is a harmonious mix that you will surely love.
+It is not hot but can be made spicy by adding chili.
+We mix the curry spice Java from turmeric, coriander, fenugreek, allspice, cinnamon, cardamom, garlic, ginger, pepper, clove, mustard, fennel, caraway, salt, basil, chili, cane sugar.

-You can spice up meat and fish dishes with our Java curry.
-It refines vegetables, soups, sauces and vegetable bread spreads.
-Also try vegetable rice.
+You can season meat and fish dishes equally with our Java Curry.
+It also refines vegetables, soups, sauces, and vegetable bread spreads.
+Try it on vegetable rice.

-Curry powder was invented by the English during the colonial period in India.
-They loved the Indian curry dishes they ate there.
-Curry are stew dishes with delicately spiced, creamy sauces.
-The Indian cooks were true spice masters and all of them had their own recipes.
-Some curries even contained over 34 different spices.
-Curry came in so many different variations from spicy piquant to mild sweet.
+The English invented curry powders during the colonial period in India.
+They loved the Indian curry dishes, which they got to know there.
+They were stew dishes with delicately flavored creamy sauces.
+The Indian cooks were true spice masters, and everyone had their recipes.
+Some curry even contained over 34 different spices.
+Curry came in so many different variations from spicy to mildly sweet.

-Today, there are many different curry powders that reflect this diversity.
-Most often you find in the curry powder spices such as turmeric, chili, fenugreek, mustard, coriander, pepper and cumin.
-But also spices such as cloves, cinnamon, mace or cardamom (these spices are more expansive than the others).
-However, the second group of spices in a much lower doses because these are very intensive tasting spices.
-Too large amounts of these spices could make a dish inedible.
+Today there are so many different curry powders that reflect this diversity.
+You will often find spices such as turmeric, chili, fenugreek, mustard, coriander, pepper, and cumin in the curry powders, but also spices like cloves, cinnamon, mace or cardamom.
+The second group of spices, however, is much less dosed because these are very intense spices that would make a dish inedible in too large quantities.

-Composition: turmeric, coriander, fenugreek, allspice, cinnamon, cardamom, garlic, ginger, pepper, clove, mustard, fennel, caraway, salt, basil, chili, cane sugar
+Ingredients: turmeric, coriander, fenugreek, allspice, cinnamon, cardamom, garlic, ginger, pepper, clove, mustard, fennel, caraway, salt, basil, chili, cane sugar.

-Upon receipt, please refill your spices and mixes into airtight containers to keep them aromatic for a long time.
-Spices should be stored dark, dry and cool.
-Personally, I prefer glasses.
-These you can use over and over again, provide them with new labels and, above all, sterilize them in water before use.
+Upon receipt, please fill your spices and mixtures into airtight containers so that they remain aromatic for a long time.
+Spices should be stored dark, dry, and cold.
+I prefer glasses.
+They can be used again and again, given new labels and, above all, sterilized in water.